ToolJet/ToolJet/README.md

 - [Twitter](https://twitter.com/ToolJet) - Get the product updates quickly.

 ## Roadmap
-Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to stay updated on recently released features and learn about what's coming.
+Check out our [roadmap](https://github.com/ToolJet/ToolJet/projects/2) to stay updated on recently released features and learn about what's coming next.

 ## Branching model
 We use the git-flow branching model.
 The base branch is `develop`.
 If you are looking for a stable version, please use the main branch or tags labeled as v1.x.x.